Propolis: Composition

 The composition of propolis varies from hive to hive, from district to district, and from season to season.
 Normally, it is dark brown in color, but it can be found in green, red, black, and white hues, depending on the sources of resin found in the particular hive area.
 Honey bees are opportunists, gathering what they need from available sources, and detailed analyses show that the chemical composition of propolis varies considerably from region to region, along with the vegetation.
 In northern temperate climates, for example, bees collect resins from trees, such as poplars and conifers (the biological role of resin in trees is to seal wounds and defend against bacteria, fungi, and insects).
-"Typical" northern temperate propolis has approximately 50 constituents, primarily resins and vegetable balsams (50%), waxes (30%), essential oils (10%), and pollen (5%).
-An analysis of propolis from Henan, China found sinapinic acid, isoferulic acid, caffeic acid, and chrysin.
+"Typical" northern temperate propolis has roughly 50 constituents, primarily resins and vegetable balsams (50%), waxes (30%), essential oils (10%), and pollen (5%).
+An analysis of propolis from Henan, China, found sinapinic acid, isoferulic acid, caffeic acid, and chrysin.

 In neotropical regions, in addition to a large variety of trees, bees may also gather resin from flowers in the genera Clusia and Dalechampia, which are the only known plant genera that produce floral resins to attract pollinators.
 Clusia resin contains polyprenylated benzophenones.
 In some areas of Chile and Argentina Andean valleys, propolis contains viscidone, a terpene from Baccharis shrubs, and prenylated acids, such as 4-hydroxy-3,5-diprenyl cinnamic acid.

 Overall, flavonoids, phenolic acids, and phenolic aldehydes are common constituents, while coumarins, stilbenes, and lignans are less common.

+Uses

 Traditional medicine

-Propolis has been used in traditional medicine, with insufficient evidence to rate its effectiveness in the treatment of any illnesses.
+Propolis has been used in traditional medicine, with a rating that it is "possibly effective" for treating mouth ulcers and improving blood sugar levels in people with diabetes.

-Other uses

 Musical instruments

-Propolis is used by some string instrument makers (violin, viola, cello, and bass) as a varnish ingredient.
+Propolis is used by some string-instrument makers (violin, viola, cello, and bass) as a varnish ingredient.
 A tincture of propolis may be used to seal the surface of newly made violin family bridges, and may be used in the maintenance of the bores of pan flute tubes.

 Claims that Antonio Stradivari used propolis in the varnish of his instruments were disproven in 2009.